-Treadmills are especially great for speedwork because it’s such a flat, smooth, even surface in addition to reasonably exact pacing.
-You simply have to press a button to the speed that you want to work on and sustain it for whatever time you desire.
+Treadmills are especially great for speedwork, because they provide such a flat, smooth, even surface in addition to reasonably exact pacing.
+You simply have to press a button to the speed that you want to work on, and sustain it for whatever intervals you desire.

-Finally, treadmills are a great option if it’s raining, snowing, or just nasty weather outside.
-Many people (even those who prefer to run outside) will use a treadmill in the winter to avoid the elements.
+Finally, treadmills are a great option for avoiding weather.
+Whether that be rain, snow, cold, or heat, many people (even those who prefer to run outside) will use a treadmill to avoid the elements.

 Treadmills are known for being incredibly boring.
-You are running in one spot essentially and depending on the length of your workout, you might be there for a long time.
-Even if you use the fans, you might sweat more than you would outside because there isn’t a breeze.
+You are running in one spot, and depending on the length of your workout, you might be there for a long time.
+Even if you use fans, you might sweat more than you would outside because there isn’t a breeze.
 Also…how long can you stare at a wall without going nuts?
 Treadmills will call on you to up your in-workout entertainment game.

-Finally, most people don’t own treadmills because they are pretty expensive and would have to go to a gym to use one.
-This might not be economical for some people depending on their finances.
+Finally, most people don’t own treadmills, because they are pretty expensive.
+Gym membership is often the only option, but this, too, comes at a cost.
 Plus, you also have to factor in the drive to the gym, which might be tiring when you have had a long day at the office.

 7. Cinder track

 Depending on how old you are, the phrase “cinder track” may or may not ring a bell.
 Before synthetic tracks existed, there were cinder tracks, a composition of fine rock, ash, carbon, and slag.

 You might have difficulties finding one nearby, but if you happen to live near one, it’s definitely a good surface to check out.
 If anything, it will be a nice variation to your traditional running surfaces.